kaizen-ai/kaizenflow/defi/papers/sorrentum.md

 -   what is the current time (e.g., the real-time machine time or the simulated one)

--   the timestamp of the current data bar it\'s working on
+-   the timestamp of the current data bar it's working on

 All data in components should be indexed by the knowledge time (i.e., when the data became available to that component) in terms of current